 Wendell is quick to point out that the artisan-cheese world isn't all glitz and glamour.

 "I always maintain that the secret to goat cheese making is 10 percent science, 10 percent art and 80 percent dishes.
 I wash so many dishes."

-You can find Crow's Dairy products at Whole Foods, area farmers' markets (Uptown Farmers Market in Central Phoenix, Tempe Farmers Market, and Momma's Organic Market in Peoria), as well as on the menus of many of the best restaurants in Arizona.
-The farm isn't open to the public, but you can purchase goods directly from Wendell.
-Call ahead to make an appointment.
+You can find Crow's Dairy products at area farmers' markets such as Uptown Farmers Market in Central Phoenix, Tempe Farmers Market, and Momma's Organic Market in Peoria, as well as on the menus of many of the best restaurants in Arizona.